How to use oxcarbazepine oral

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before taking oxcarbazepine, tell your doctor or pharmacist if you are allergic to it; or to carbamazepine; or to eslicarbazepine; or if you have any other allergies.
+Before taking oxcarbazepine, tell your doctor or pharmacist if you are allergic to it; or to carbamazepine or eslicarbazepine; or to other anti-seizure medications (such as fosphenytoin, phenobarbital, phenytoin, primidone); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.